CFO Compensation Report 2025: Startup vs Mid-Market vs Enterprise

 Full-Time vs Fractional CFO Cost Comparison

 Many growing companies face a critical decision point—hire a full-time CFO or engage fractional CFO services until the business reaches sufficient scale.
+Companies can also leverage a CFO service or engage a CFO search firm to find interim or external financial leadership solutions tailored to their needs.
+Executive search firms specialize in placing top-tier financial executives, including CFOs, for both full-time and fractional roles.
 Understanding the economics helps companies make the right choice for their current stage.

 Retained Fractional Model